-It is believed that the symplectic structure that we get using semi-flat SYZ mirror symmetry can naturally be compactified to give a global symplectic structure on the mirror.
-Indeed, Castaño-Bernard and Matessi [15] have shown that the topological compactifications constructed by Gross in [72] can be endowed with symplectic structures, thus producing pairs of compact symplectic 6-folds which are homeomorphic to known mirror pairs of Calabi-Yau 3-folds, including the quintic 3-fold and its mirror, and equipped with Lagrangian torus fibrations whose bases are Legendre dual integral affine manifolds with singularities.
+It is expected that the symplectic structure that we get using semi-flat SYZ mirror symmetry can naturally be compactified to give a global symplectic structure on the mirror.
+Indeed the work of Castaño-Bernard and Matessi [15] have shown that the topological Calabi-Yau compactifications constructed by Gross in [70] can be made into symplectic compactifications, hence producing pairs of compact symplectic 6-folds which are homeomorphic to known mirror pairs of Calabi-Yau 3-folds (such as the quintic 3-fold and its mirror) and equipped with Lagrangian torus fibrations whose bases are Legendre dual integral affine manifolds with singularities.

-On the other hand, as we mentioned above, the original SYZ proposal [163] pointed out that Ricci-flat metrics on the mirror should differ from semi-flat Calabi-Yau metrics [68] by instanton corrections coming from holomorphic disks whose boundaries wrap non-trivially around fibers of an SYZ fibration.
-Since a metric on the mirror is determined uniquely by its symplectic and complex structures, it is natural to expect that the instanton corrections can be used to perturb the mirror complex structure.
-This is the key idea underlying the SYZ conjecture.
-As holomorphic disks can be glued to give holomorphic curves, this explains why mirror symmetry can be used to solve enumerative problems.
+On the other hand, as we have mentioned before, it was already anticipated in the original SYZ proposal [154] that the Ricci-flat metric on the mirror should differ from the semi-flat Calabi-Yau metric [65] by instanton corrections from holomorphic disks whose boundaries wrap non-trivial 1-cycles in the fibers of an SYZ fibration.
+Since the metric on the mirror is determined uniquely by its symplectic and complex structures, it is natural to expect that the instanton corrections are all contributing to perturbations of the complex structure on the mirror.
+This is indeed the key idea underlying the SYZ conjecture.
+As holomorphic disks can be glued to give holomorphic curves, this explains why mirror symmetry can lead to enumerative predictions.

-Given an affine manifold with singularities B, let $\Gamma \subset B$ and $B_0 = B \setminus \Gamma$ be its singular and smooth loci respectively.
-What we want is the construction of a complex manifold X as a (partial) compactification of a small deformation of $X_0 := TB_0/\Lambda$.
-This is called the reconstruction problem in mirror symmetry.
+Now, given an affine manifold with singularities B. Let $\Gamma \subset B$ be the singular locus and denote by $B_0 = B \setminus \Gamma$ the smooth part.
+Then one would like to construct a complex manifold which is a compactification of a small deformation of $X_0 := TB_0/\Lambda$.
+This is called the reconstruction problem, which lies at the heart of the algebraic-geometric SYZ program of Gross and Siebert [76, 77, 78, 79].

-The problem was first studied by Fukaya in [53] where he attempted to find suitable perturbations by directly solving the Maurer-Cartan equation that governs the deformations of complex structures on X_0 .
-In the two-dimensional case, his heuristic arguments showed that the desired perturbations should come from gradient flow trees in B emanating from Γ .
-The latter should come from limits of holomorphic disks bounding Lagrangian torus fibers of an SYZ fibration when one approaches a large complex structure limit.
-Fukaya made a series of intriguing conjectures explaining how quantum corrections are modifying the mirror complex structure.
-Nevertheless the analysis required to make his intuitively clear picture rigorous seemed out of reach.3
+The reconstruction problem was first attacked by Fukaya [50].
+He attempted to find suitable perturbations by directly solving the Maurer-Cartan equation which governs the deformations of complex structures on X_0 .
+In the dimension two case, his heuristic arguments suggested that the perturbations should come from gradient flow trees in B whose ends emanate from the singular set Γ .
+The latter should be limits of holomorphic disks bounding Lagrangian fibers and singularities of an SYZ fibration when one approaches a large complex structure limit.
+Fukaya made a series of beautiful conjectures explaining how quantum corrections are contributing to the complex structure on the mirror and provided an intuitively clear picture, but unfortunately the analysis required to make his arguments rigorous seemed out of reach.